SB-Designs/SB-Designs/README.md

 <h1>SB Designs</h1>

 <h2>About</h2>
 Hello, I'm Sebastian!
 I'm an app/web dev and graphic designer from London and make lots of projects about transport as I love planes and trains.
-I founded SB Designs in 2022 and I'm experienced in HTML, CSS, JS and Python, plus I'm learning other JS libraries and frameworks.<br>
+I founded SB Designs in 2022 and I'm experienced in HTML, CSS, JS and Python, plus I'm learning other JS libraries and frameworks.<br><br>

 Currently studying GCSE Computer Science (OCR J277).